New Hampshire Rut Prediction 2026: Peak Dates and the Week to Hunt

 04The week to burn a vacation day

 Take November 9–13 off.
 In 2026 that's a Monday-through-Friday block, and with the weekends attached it puts you in the woods November 7–15 — the chase and the run-up to peak breeding.
 If you hunt the North Country, lean a couple of days earlier.
 New Hampshire's firearm season runs deep into the rut, so the archery days ahead of the muzzleloader and rifle openers are the quieter window.
 Confirm exact season dates and any WMU-specific rules with New Hampshire Fish and Game.
-And don't sweat the November 7 full moon; the conception data doesn't support moon timing, but a hard overnight temperature drop will put deer on their feet.
+One thing worth knowing about that week: the moon goes new on November 9, so you'll be hunting the darkest nights of the month right as the chase peaks.
+It doesn't move breeding dates — the full moon isn't until November 24, long after the peak, and the conception data holds steady through both — but a hard overnight temperature drop will still put deer on their feet.

 05How to hunt the rut in New Hampshire